 Ryan T. Goodman and George D. Greenia.
 “Santiago: Patrón de una nación y protector de su monarquía y un ideal posnacionalista”.
 Hispania.
 The Journal of the American Assn. of Teachers of Spanish & Portuguese. [forthcoming]

 “The Medieval Pilgrim’s Body: Rhythm, Risk, and Spiritual Transaction.”
 The Pilgrim Body: An Anatomy of Intentional Movement.
 Eds.
-Matthew Anderson and Sara Terreault.
+Matthew Anderson & Sara Terreault.
 Aldershot: Ashgate, 2015. [forthcoming]

 “Humanities, good for a laugh.”
 Humanity 101: Creating a Movement.
 Ed.
-Neal A. Lester, Introduction by John Churchill.
-Project Humanities.
-Tempe: Arizona State Univ., 2016. [forthcoming]
+Neal A. Lester, Introduction John Churchill.
+Tempe: Arizona State Univ., Project Humanities, 2016. [forthcoming]

 “Foreword”.
 The Camino de Santiago in the 21st Century.
 Interdisciplinary Perspectives and Global Views.
 Eds.
 Samuel Sánchez y Sánchez and Annie Hesp.
 Oxford, UK: Routledge, 2015. ix-xi.